J&K govt inks 39 MoUs of nearly Rs 19,000 cr at realty summit | Science-Environment

 Terming the signing of the MoUs at J&K's first Real Estate Summit here as ''historic', Lieutenant Governor Manoj Sinha said it is a major step towards transformation of the UT.

-Addressing a press conference at the summit, he said the government has already implemented the realty law RERA and adopted Model Tenancy Act in the UT.
+Addressing a press conference at the summit, he said the government has already implemented the realty law RERA and adopted Model Tenancy Act in the Union Territory (UT).

 He assured realtors that the government will reduce stamp duty on registration of properties in line with other states and set up a single-window system for faster approval of projects.